Kansas Speedway 1.5 mile tri-oval suitable for all types of racing. A road course was added in the summer of 2012 that winds through the infield.

 The speedway is strategically located at the intersection of I-435 and I-70 in Kansas City, Kan., about 15 miles west of downtown Kansas City.

 Parking for the facility accommodates more than 35,000 vehicles.
-Parking is always free at Kansas Speedway.
+General parking is always free at Kansas Speedway.

 The Steel and Foam Energy Reduction System (SAFER barrier) at Kansas Speedway is made of steel tubes and pads of energy-absorbing foam attached to the track's existing concrete retainer walls between Turns 1 and 2, between Turns 3 and 4 and along most of the frontstretch.
 The total 1.28 miles of SAFER walls around Kansas Speedway is the longest length at any of the tracks with SAFER walls on the NASCAR circuit.
 The SAFER wall at Kansas Speedway is about 40 inches high, and extends about 30 inches from the wall.
 Each SAFER wall section consists of five steel tubes stacked vertically.
 Closed cell foam is stacked between the steel tubes and the old retaining wall to create energy-absorbing pylons.